 Four forms of discrimination have been identified in the theoretical and empirical literature on discrimination.
-The first form is taste discrimination, which occurs when disparities result from discriminators’ tastes – their likes and dislikes of certain social groups.
-With this form of discrimination, the discriminator is willing to forgo material gain in order to cater to her tastes (Becker, 1957; Neumark, 1999).
-Two other forms of discrimination are statistical discrimination (Phelps, 1972; Arrow, 1973; Budig & England, 2001: 208–210) and mistaken-stereotypes discrimination, both of which arise due to cultural beliefs about social groups.
-These beliefs tend to center on ability and performance, with members of certain social groups perceived to be more able or to perform better than members of other groups in particular contexts.
-When the cultural beliefs are statistically supported, people who take these statistics into account in assessing an individual (without testing them vis-à-vis the individual at hand) engage in statistical discrimination.
-When cultural beliefs are statistically erroneous, people who take the statistics into account practice mistaken-stereotypes discrimination.
-The effect of stereotypes on discriminatory behaviour is even more complex to regulate and resist, since it is based on implicit attitudes, which discriminating individuals are only partly aware of.
+Taste discrimination is generated by discriminators’ likes and dislikes of certain social groups.
+Taste discriminators are willing to forego material gain in order to satisfy their tastes (Becker, 1957; Neumark, 1999).
+Two other forms of discrimination are statistical discrimination (Arrow, 1973; Budig & England, 2001, 208–210; Phelps, 1972) and mistaken-stereotypes discrimination, both of which arise from cultural beliefs about social groups.
+These beliefs tend to be shaped by perceptions of others’ ability and performance, with members of certain social groups seen as more capable than members of other groups in particular contexts.
+When these cultural beliefs are statistically supported by group averages, people who rely on those figures to assess an individual (without testing him or her individually) engage in statistical discrimination.
+When cultural beliefs are not supported by group averages, people who still adhere to those beliefs practice mistaken-stereotypes discrimination.
+The effect of stereotypes on discriminatory behavior is very difficult to determine and then regulate because stereotypes are based on implicit attitudes, which operate under only partial awareness.
 The fourth form of discrimination is normative discrimination, which occurs when people act in accordance with their normative evaluations and moral judgments.
-With this form of discrimination, people are discriminated against not because it is perceived to be costly to interact with them, but because others view their actions as normatively wrong.
+In this form of discrimination, people are discriminated against not because it is perceived to be costly to interact with them, but because their actions are perceived as normatively wrong.

-Research has shown that conscious and unconscious cognitive processes interact without the individual’s full awareness that discrimination even occurs.
-Crandall and Eshleman (2003) provide insights into the cognitive processes through which discrimination is generated.
-They propose that a “suppression-justification model” results in either the expression or the suppression of discrimination.
+Research has shown that conscious and unconscious cognitive processes interact without individuals being aware that they are engaging in discrimination.
+Crandall and Eshleman (2003) propose that a “suppression-justification model” results in either the expression or the suppression of discrimination.
 In this model, discrimination is generated by a two-stage cognitive process.
-In the first stage an automatic, genuine, primary prejudice is generated in which individuals are evaluated based on their membership in a certain social group.
-In the second stage, the expression of the genuine prejudice in the form of discriminatory behaviour is either suppressed or justified by beliefs, values, and social norms.
+In the first stage an automatic, genuine primary prejudice is generated in which an individual evaluates others based on their membership in a certain social group.
+In the second stage, the expression of the individual’s genuine prejudice in the form of discriminatory behavior is either suppressed or justified by beliefs, values, and social norms.